tuyenshares/tuyenshares/README.md

 😀  I'm Tuyen (it's pronounced 'twin'), a lawyer turned student of data science.

-🌱  Currently learning SQL & Python, you can find my project-based learning [here](https://tuyenshares.github.io/).
+🌱  Currently learning data analytics using SQL & Python, you can find my project-based learning [here](https://tuyenshares.github.io/).

-🔬  I'm also interested in data analysis in mental health care and mindfulness.
+🔬  I'm also interested in data analysis for mental health care and mindfulness.

 📬  If you want to discuss any of these topics, we can connect [here](https://twitter.com/tuyenshares) or [here](https://www.linkedin.com/in/nguyentranthanhtuyen/).